 Each pass entitles users to 30 minutes of use of their bicycle.

-After this period has expired the bike must then be returned to any Mobi station, which can be located on the Mobi app.
+After this period has expired the bike must then be returned to any Mobi station, all of which can be located on the Mobi app.

 Otherwise, the user will be required to pay a $5.00 overage fee per 30 minute period (ie. $10.00 for an hour, $15.00 for 1.5 hours).